lrcht06/L.E.Turla_EDM_Portfolio/Midterm Lab Task 3/README.md

 ## STEP 4.
 Here is the screenshots before I started creating pivot tables and charts (see screenshot)
 ![screenshot](images/Turla%20(BD).png)

 ## STEP 5.
-Here are the screenshots after I started creating pivot tables and charts (see screenshot)
+Here is the screenshots after I started creating pivot tables and charts (see screenshot)
 ![screenshot](images/Turla%20(AD).png)

 ## Final Tables and Charts